 Now, add up the total value of your property to estimate how much renters insurance you need.
-Most renters insurance companies sell renters policies with limit increments of $5,000–$10,000, so you don't need to be exact.
+Most renters insurance companies sell policies with limit increments of $5,000 to $10,000, so you don't need to be exact.
 And your most expensive items will likely make up the bulk of the cost of your possessions, so you can simply estimate the remainder.

 From there, weigh how much liability coverage you need.
-There's no set amount you should get—renters insurance policies commonly start at $100,000 of coverage.
+There's no set amount you should get — renters insurance policies commonly start at $100,000 of coverage.
 But people who partake in a lot of high-liability activities (like if you host a lot of parties or own a dog) or have a lot of at-risk assets (like stocks or cash savings) should buy a higher amount than someone who is at a lower risk.
-Furthermore, additional liability coverage will likely only cost an extra dollar or two per month, so it is not a large additional expense.
+Furthermore, additional liability coverage only costs an extra dollar or two per month, so it is not a significant additional expense.

 Finally, choose your deductible.
-Most renters insurance policies will have a range of deductible options, from around $100 to $1,000 or more.
-A higher deductible means you'll pay less per month, but more in case of a claim—and a lower deductible results in the opposite.
+Most renters insurance policies have a range of deductible options, from around $100 to $1,000 or more.
+A higher deductible means you'll pay less per month, but more in case of a claim — and a lower deductible results in the opposite.

-Renters insurance is generally on the affordable side—between $10 and $30 per month.
+Renters insurance is generally affordable — between $10 and $30 per month.
 But it's still worth getting quotes from a few different renters insurance companies to find the best rates, as one company might offer you a significantly cheaper rate than another.
 You can buy renters insurance online or work with an independent agent to find the lowest price.

-There are several different methods renters insurance companies may offer to let you make an insurance claim.
+There are several different methods renters insurance companies may offer to let you make a claim.
 It's likely you'll even have multiple options to choose from; pick whichever feels most appropriate.